Get ready to feel better with these 7 natural health remedies to boost your immune system and stay well this winter!

 A smoothie a day keeps the doctor away!

-If you want to blend-up a potent immune-boosting smoothie, ensure you include a high percentage of alkalising green ingredients, such as kale, spinach and celery.
-Also try adding lemon juice to boost your vitamin C levels and to support liver detoxing, always a benefit around the Christmas party season!
+If you want to blend-up a potent immune-boosting smoothie, ensure you include a high percentage of alkalising green ingredients, such as kale, spinach, and celery.
+Also, try adding lemon juice to boost your vitamin C levels and to support liver detox.
+Always a benefit around the Christmas party season!